rust-lang/rfcs/text/0000-partial_types.md

 We need for this some new quasi-fields and some field access (which should be soft keywords).

-_Note: I do not comment types (as is needed for compiler) for colorizing purposes._

 ### Detailed Struct Type

 What's about structures?